medvedevgroup/internal/serverinfo.md

 After having all of those, then
 * Open WinSSH and go to settings and find the "Forward X connections" and check the box.
 Save settings.
-* Connect vpn to vpn.cse.psu.edu.
+* Connect vpn to PSU
-* ssh to the host CSE-P112MEDG01
+* ssh to the host